linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 - Signature: Base64-encoded “SHA1withRSA” signature of the Message, MessageId, Subject (if present), Type, Timestamp, and Topic values.
 - SignatureVersion: Version of the Amazon SNS signature used.

-Notification messages sent over the “Email” transport only contain the payload (message body) as received from the publisher.
+Notification messages sent over the “Email” transport only contain the payload (message body) as received from the publisher."

 ---